Recent Longevity News for the seven days ending

 Comparison of St John's wort and imipramine for treating depression:

-hypericum mean scores on the Hamilton depression scale decreased from 22.4
+scores on the Hamilton depression scale decreased from 22.4 at baseline to

-extract is therapeutically equivalent to imipramine in treating mild to
+equivalent to imipramine in treating mild to moderate depression, but

-- Comparison of St. John's Wort and Imipramine for Treating Depression:
+St. John's Wort and Imipramine for Treating Depression: Randomised

 -